Elm Fork Trinity Kayak Trips, Overview and Section Maps

 The above leg of the Elm Fork Trinity launches on the upstream side of California Crossing (or at Birds Fort Trail Park) and goes to the McInnish Dam, turning around there for the return leg.
 There may (sometimes) be a log jam to portage at Beltline Road, as marked on the map.
 The California Crossing launch is much improved from years ago when it was a sketchy place to park and the water entry was steep on the north side.
 These days it’s a decent place to launch.
 Stay away from the dam, strong hydraulics.

 The Hebron Parkway launch is another popular access site for the Elm Fork.
-From here one can paddle downstream to McInnish Park, or paddle upstream to the Lake Lewisville dam.
+From here you can paddle downstream to McInnish Park, or paddle upstream to the Lake Lewisville dam.
 The section from the railroad bridge to the dam moves pretty quickly and can be a bit shallow so that the paddle blade doesn’t get so much bite, making it a challenge to get ‘all the way’ to the dam.
-Fun.

 The above section really isn’t the Elm Fork of the Trinity anymore, it’s Lewisville Lake, but it’s here for continuity.
 This trip was early in the morning in order to avoid the wind, and launches at the Shady Shores/Big Sandy ramp on the west side of the lake.
 From there I went south under the Lewisville Bridge, ending finally at Lake Park in Lewisville near the dam.
 I was on the shore at Lake Park maybe three minutes, resting, eating a sandwich, when the park cop sounded his siren and started flashing his lights and motioned me up.
 I walked over, paddle in hand, to see what’s what, and he told me to get out of the park!
 Oddest thing.
 So I launched, sat in the boat for a bit, and headed back.
-Note that lake paddling is dangerous, its advisable to stay near the shore.
+Note that lake paddling can be dangerous, its advisable to stay near the shore.